Post job

 Health And Safety Coordinator Resume

-There are some key differences in responsibilities as well.
-For example, a health and safety coordinator responsibilities require skills like "osha," "ehs," "rehabilitation," and "state regulations."
+There are some key differences in the responsibilities of each position.
+For example, health and safety coordinator responsibilities require skills like "osha," "ehs," "rehabilitation," and "state regulations."
 Meanwhile a typical ehs manager has skills in areas such as "oversight," "workers compensation," "environmental regulations," and "contractor safety."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Ehs managers tend to reach higher levels of education than health and safety coordinators.
 In fact, ehs managers are 7.6% more likely to graduate with a Master's Degree and 0.2% less likely to have a Doctoral Degree.